the1lab/1lab/src/Cat/Instances/Shape/Parallel.lagda.md

 ```
 -->

-The parallel category is isomorphic to its opposite through the involution `not : Bool → Bool`.
+The parallel category is isomorphic to its opposite through the
+involution `not`{.Agda}.

 ```agda
 ·⇇· = ·⇉· ^op